hanneshapke/pyzillow/CONTRIBUTING.rst

 Fix Bugs
 ~~~~~~~~

-Look through the GitHub issues for bugs.
+Look through the `GitHub issues <https://github.com/hanneshapke/pyzillow/issues>`_ for bugs.
 Anything tagged with "bug"
-is open to whoever wants to implement it.
+is open to whoever wants to fix it.

 Implement Features
 ~~~~~~~~~~~~~~~~~~

-Look through the GitHub issues for features.
+Look through the `GitHub issues <https://github.com/hanneshapke/pyzillow/issues>`_ for features.
 Anything tagged with "feature" is open to whoever wants to implement it.

 Write Documentation